-DBS Checks for Cleaners In Retail and Office Spaces
+DBS Cleaner Check In Retail and Office Spaces

-As there is no opportunity to come into contact with children or vulnerable adults in these workspaces, then a Basic DBS Check will be good enough, should you want to do one.
+As there is usually no opportunity to come into contact with children or vulnerable adults in these workspaces or undertake regulated activity, then a Basic DBS Check will be good enough, should you want to do one.
 This will be used to safeguard the companies property and overall business.

-Because there is no one-size-fits-all DBS check for cleaners, it can get confusing.
+Because there is no one-size-fits-all, a DBS cleaner check, can get confusing.

 The general rule is that if the cleaner will come into contact with Children or Vulnerable Adults in their day-to-day duties, then a Standard and Enhanced DBS Check will be necessary.
 If the cleaner is working in a ‘regular’ setting such as an office space or a retailer, then a Basic DBS Check will be the one to go for.